-The Senate budget recommends a total of $55.8 billion in spending, a $3.4 billion increase over the Fiscal Year 2023 (FY23) General Appropriations Act.
-Remaining vigilant about the current fiscal environment, the Senate’s FY24 budget adheres to sound fiscal discipline and builds up available reserves with our Stabilization Fund, which has grown to a record high of $7.16 billion and is projected to close FY24 at $9.07 billion, ensuring we continue to uphold fiscal responsibility during a time of ongoing economic volatility.
+The Legislature’s conference committee report included a total of $56.2 billion in spending, a $3.8 billion increase over the Fiscal Year 2023 (FY23) General Appropriations Act.
+Remaining vigilant about the current fiscal environment, the FY24 budget adheres to sound fiscal discipline and builds up available reserves for the state’s Stabilization Fund, which has grown to a record high of $7.16 billion and is projected to close FY24 at $9.07 billion, ensuring the Commonwealth will continue to have healthy reserves to maintain fiscal responsibility during a time of ongoing economic volatility.

-The Senate’s FY24 budget also sets aside $575 million to pay for a progressive tax relief package that will center equity and chip away at the headwinds that threaten Massachusetts competitiveness.
-That tax package will be introduced, discussed and debated in the Senate after we conclude our debate on the FY24 budget.
+The Senate’s version of the FY24 budget also set aside $575 million to pay for a progressive tax relief package that will center equity and chip away at the headwinds that threaten Massachusetts competitiveness.
+Individual tax relief packages have been passed by each chamber and are awaiting resolution.

 Senator Friedman FY24 Budget Opening Floor Speech